balparda/fapfavorites/README.md

 The web app is not beautiful, for sure, but it is simple, fast, gets the job done, does not waste your time, and 100% offline.
 You can see all users, all favorite albums, images, duplicates, and in the image list you can apply some filters.
+You can tag images.
 To stop the web app go to `./process.py` and use `CTRL-C` to stop it.

 The web app is ___not___ meant to be safe or to serve outside your